 "A DIGEST HISTORY OF NORTHERN NEW ENGLAND PRESBYTERY 1983" was obtained from the Presbyterian Historical Society.
 It's a six-page document, four pages of text, a table of member churches, and a map of NM and VT.
 I attempted to keep the text, below, true to the document, including spelling and punctuation.
-The PDF below is the document that contains the text and two images.
+The PDF after this text is the original scanned document that contains the text and two images.

 A DIGEST HISTORY OF NORTHERN NEW ENLAND PRESBYTERY

 "Ecclesiastical structures do not simply happen.
 Behind their organizational beginnings are months and years of preparation.
-Thus the Synod of New Engl (established in 1912) … grew out of a long and stormy period of Presbyterian sowing and cultivation in the stony soil of New England."
+Thus the Synod of New England (established in 1912) … grew out of a long and stormy period of Presbyterian sowing and cultivation in the stony soil of New England."
 This statement began the history of "Presbyterianism in New England" written by Rev. Charles N. Pickell and his committee in 1962.
 Those "storms" continue today illustrative of a willingness to accept arduous tasks and changing conditions as challenges for vibrant life in a small number of rather smaller churches but, definitely, no weak churches.

 The Seventeenth Century saw a "Presbyterianized Congregationalism" in a New England settled area that extended only 50 to 75 miles from its shores.
 Each village in that area was required to have a church to be supported by town taxes.
-Frederick W. Loetseher in his “Presbyterianism in Colonial New England” states that this Presbyterian strain in New England Congregationalism is the first source of Presbyterianism in the region.
+Frederick W. Loetscher in his “Presbyterianism in Colonial New England” states that this Presbyterian strain in New England Congregationalism is the first source of Presbyterianism in the region.
 (Taken from “Presbyterianism in New England" by Charles N. Pickell, 1962.)
 Jedidiah Andrews left the Hingham Congregational Church and its Presbyterian pastor, Peter Hobart, to become the first pastor of the First Presbyterian Church in Philadelphia, and there were others.